stakewise/vault-interface/README.md

 # Vault interface
 This is an open-source repository for the Vault interface.
-You can customize this UI for your own vault on the Mainnet, Gnosis, Hoodi, and Chiado networks.
+You can customize this UI for your own vault on the Mainnet, Gnosis and Hoodi networks.

 If you provide vault addresses for multiple networks, a dropdown menu will appear in the UI,